patrick-5546/ubc-course-explorer/README.md

 ### Development

-0. Set up the development environment to receive proper error messages.
-Potential options:

-    1. Develop inside a running Docker container in VS Code: [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)
-    2. Develop inside a Python virtual environment: [Python 3 Virtual Environments](https://gist.github.com/patrick-5546/29e7060139f057d2696d3260a3bb8eeb)
-    - For either option, `pip install flake8` to get linting messages.
-Our linting style guide can be found in the Wiki's [Linting](https://github.com/patrick-5546/ubc-course-explorer/wiki/For-Developers#linting) section.
-If using VS Code, the style guide will be automatically applied from `.vscode/settings.json`.

 1. Start the application

     ```sh
-    docker-compose up -d --build
+    docker-compose up --build
     ```

 - The application homepage can be found at http://127.0.0.1:8000/
-- Stop the application with `docker-compose down`
+- Stop the application with `CTRL+BREAK`
-  - Add the `-v` argument to also remove the associated volumes (use when switching between development and production)
+  - Run `docker-compose down -v` to remove all containers and volumes before switching to the production environment

 ### Production